Wrapped Nibiru (WNIBI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Nibiru Historical Price

-According to the latest data gathered on Wrapped Nibiru live price page, the current price of Wrapped Nibiru is 0.012079USD.
+According to the latest data gathered on Wrapped Nibiru live price page, the current price of Wrapped Nibiru is 0.011989USD.
 The circulating supply of Wrapped Nibiru(WNIBI) is

 In the past 24 hours, Wrapped Nibiru has shown a price movement of